Arctic National Wildlife Refuge

-The Arctic National Wildlife Refuge is one of the largest intact ecosystems in the world.
-With its unique wildlife, unspoiled wilderness, cultural heritage and diverse habitats, it is the crown jewel of the Refuge System and vital to protecting America’s wildlife.
-But it faces a number of threats, most notably those posed by oil and gas drilling.
+Arctic National Wildlife Refuge is one of the largest intact ecosystems in the world.
+With its unique wildlife, unspoiled wilderness, cultural heritage that bespeaks its importance to Alaska Natives and diverse habitats for hundreds of species, it is the crown jewel of the National Wildlife Refuge System and one of the most important protected areas on Earth.

 Species in Focus